-When determining work productivity, it can be very helpful to look at your sales per man hour (SPMH) or sales per labor hour (SPLH).
-These two labor metrics are frequently used when determining business profitability.
+When determining work productivity, it can be very helpful to look at your sales per man hour (SPMH), also known as sales per labor hour (SPLH).
+These labor metrics are frequently used when determining business profitability.
 So, what do they mean?
 Sales per man hour and sales per labor hour are two very closely related terms.
 However, there is one key difference you need to know.

 What’s the Difference Between SPMH and SPLH?

 Practically speaking?
 Nothing!
 They’re the same.
-Both sales per man hour and sales per labor hour refer to your number of sales over a given period for the number of employee hours worked.
+Both SPMH and SPLH refer to your sales over a given period for the number of employee hours worked.
 The two terms refer to the same exact measure, the main difference is in how people react to them today.
 Typically, sales per labor hour is more inclusive, polite, and politically correct because it is not gendered.

 Calculating sales per man hour or sales per labor hour is simple.
 Just divide your number of sales for a given period by the total labor hours worked for that same period.